 The Jewish Hospital Outpatient facility and the West Chester Medical Center are located nearby.
 The world-renowned Children’s Hospital Medical Center Liberty Campus is also a short drive away.
 Bethesda North Hospital is about 10 minutes from Mason.
 Cincinnati hospitals are approximately 20 minutes away and the Atrium Medical Center near I-75/SR 122 is 20 minutes away.

 Mason shopping includes Deerfield Towne Center, an open air mall that includes specialty merchants and restaurants.
 This lifestyle shopping center is expanding daily along Mason-Montgomery Road.
 Also, downtown Mason has small independent businesses, specialty stores and restaurants.
 Currently the downtown is going through a revitalization giving the downtown a new look, but still preserving its history.
-Nearby shopping includes stores along Route 42, Tri-County Shopping Center and Forest Fair.
+Bridgewater Falls, a lifestyle shopping center in Fairfield Township, offers many specialty shops and restaurants.
 Kenwood Towne Center is located 15 miles southeast and offers several anchor department stores and numerous nationally recognized stores.

 Mason is recognized as the resort area of southwest Ohio and is “Ohio’s Largest Playground”.
-Paramount’s Kings Island Amusement Park, The Beach Waterpark, Great Wolf Lodge and Conference Center, The Golf Center at Kings Island are among the prominent recreation destinations in the area.
+Paramount’s Kings Island Amusement Park, Great Wolf Lodge and Conference Center and The Golf Center at Kings Island are among the prominent recreation destinations in the area.
 Mason is home to the world-recognized Tennis Masters Series-Cincinnati as well as several well-loved local annual events.
 The Alverta Green Museum, operated by the Mason Historical Society, keeps the city in touch with its historical roots.

 There are seven city parks covering 301 acres that include sports fields/courts, fishing lakes, hiking trails, picnic shelters, playgrounds, a swimming pool and wildlife areas.
 The City of Mason operates and manages a state-of-the-art community recreation center that was built by the school district.
 The Community Center has over 150,000 square feet of recreational and leisure facilities and equipment, as well as hundreds of programs and activities.
 Mason hosts several annual events including Red Rhythm & Boom held in July.